pandoc-ext/pagebreak/README.md

 Fully supported output formats are:

-- AsciiDoc / Asciidoctor,
+- AsciiDoc / Asciidoctor
-- ConTeXt,
+- ConTeXt
-- Docx,
+- Docx
-- EPUB,
+- EPUB
-- groff ms,
+- groff ms
 - Typst
-- HTML, and
+- HTML
-- LaTeX.
+- LaTeX

-ODT is supported, but requires additional settings in the reference document (see below).
+ODT is supported, but requires additional settings in the reference document (Configuration).

 In all other formats, the page break is represented using the form feed character.

+Input support is enabled (by default) with: _markdown_ and _opml_ formats.
+If you want to enable another input format, go to [raw_tex](https://pandoc.org/MANUAL.html#extension-raw_tex) and
+hover over `±` to check which formats support the extension,
+because this filter is based on that extension.

 Usage
 -----